 This treatment stretches the LES muscle.
 A thin tube is inserted into the throat.
 At the end of this tube is an uninflated balloon.
 When the tube reaches the LES muscle, the balloon is inflated.
 Pneumatic dilation has a high success rate.
 It is the primary treatment in most people, although the procedure may need to be repeated.

 Small incisions are made in the LES to help it relax.
 This is called Heller myotomy surgery.
 This can usually be performed via laparoscopy, making it a relatively minor surgical procedure.
-Because the LES is partially cut, about 15% of people experience
+Because the LES is partially cut, about some people experience

 gastroesophageal reflux symptoms after this surgery.